Curriculum Links

 Maths is a core subject, thus has a high profile in school.
 The children enjoy this subject and speak highly of the various quality learning activities they undertake within lessons.

 Children are expected to cover various mathematical concepts across the school year.
 The subject is broken in to 2 key areas in EYFS, following the Development Matters guidance.
-The key areas are:

 • Number